 We have, in some measure, extended the criticisms that Bennett and Hacker (2003) made of contemporary neuroscience.
 They explored the 'mereological fallacy' of a decontextualization that attributes to 'the brain' what is really the province of the whole individual.
 Here, we argue that, in terms of body mass regulation and the geography of fat deposition, for humans, the 'whole individual' involves essential interactions with embedding social and cultural milieu, power relations between groups and individuals, and the lasting influence of path-dependent historical trajectory determining those relations.
 Understanding, prevention, and treatment of body mass disorders cannot be disentangled from the role of feedback from the embedding sociocultural and other environments that necessarily incorporate power relations, as Schubert et al. (2011) argue.
+Currently popular views on these matters often restrict consideration of the social environment to 'fast food', over-large portions, too much fructose, seductive advertising, lack of exercise, and so on (e.g., Hill et al. 2003).
+People do not self-medicate with food, alcohol, tobacco, prescription and illegal drugs, television, and the like, simply because these may be readily available.
+People do so in response to persistent unresolved stress at various scales and levels of organization.

 For the study of body mass dysfunctions, individualcentered biomedical reductionism is an inadequate paradigm.
-Indeed, absent mitigation of unresolved socially-induced HPA axis or related stresses arising from pathologies of power, secioeconomic deprivation, and so on, it seems unlikely that permanent changes in visceral obesity can be maintained without constant therapeutic effort, an expensive - and likely unsustainable - public policy.
+Indeed, absent mitigation of unresolved socially-induced HPA axis or related stresses arising from pathologies of power, socioeconomic deprivation, and so on, it seems unlikely that permanent changes in visceral obesity can be maintained without constant therapeutic effort - a persistent perturbing informa-